IT4063-Spring2025/exploratory-data-analysis-oyekunmo/README.md

 # How often did you have to check the solution to the problem?
 How do you feel about that?
 - .
 I often didn't check the solutions because some of the topics covered through this lab have crossover with the other lab from this week.

-If I were to do this assignment again, I would: (repeat as needed)
+# If I were to do this assignment again, I would: (repeat as needed)
+- .
+I would fix the procedural mistakes I made before, to save myself much more time.

 .
 I would have tried to figure out how I could segment the dataframes based on data types earlier so that the rest of the assignment went smoother.
 💯 Self Grade: For this assignment, based on my work and my reflections I should get [20] out of 20.